 📍Location: 5 avenue Anatole France, 75007 Paris

 Another great view, but not just any view.
 A 360° view of the whole of Paris!
-For that, head to the Tour de Montparnasse observatory.
+For that, head for the Tour de Montparnasse observatory.
 Perched over 200 metres high, it offers a breathtaking view of the whole of Paris.
 From up there, you can see the Pantheon, the Sacré-Coeur and, of course, our beloved Eiffel Tower!
 It’s certainly one of the city’s finest views.

 📍Location: 33 avenue du Maine, 75015 Paris

-18 – Applaud the musical The Lion King
+17 – Applaud the musical The Lion King

 This musical has been around for 18 years.
 Since its Broadway premiere, The Lion King has enchanted audiences of all ages with its colorful sets and costumes.
 If you haven’t already, now’s the time!